cdaven/noteexplorer/README.md

 Some invalid characters will be cleaned from the title before saving as a file, since the operating systems object to them.
 Read more about this below, in "Filename links".

-Asks for confirmation for each rename.
+Asks for confirmation for each rename, unless you specify the flag `-f` *last* in the command.

 ## Installation